Connect with us

 One of these companies is roofing materials maker Mabati Rolling Mills, which has been supplying ready-made steel houses to its customers since August 2011.

-The National Housing Corporation (NHC) is also going big on production of cheaper building materials.
-The corporation has set up a Sh1 billion factory in Machakos County to produce expanded polystyrene (EPS) panels to be used in the construction of low cost houses.
+The National Housing Corporation (NHC) is also going big on the production of cheaper building materials.
+The corporation has set up a Sh1 billion factory in Machakos County to produce expanded polystyrene (EPS) panels to be used for building low-cost houses.

-The EPS panels are made of insulating materials such as cement or concrete sandwiched between two wood skins and have potential to replace customary brick and mortar construction.
+The EPS panels are made of insulating materials such as cement or concrete sandwiched between two wood skins and have the potential to replace brick-and-mortar construction.

 Real estate players have lauded the technology saying it is the only way to counter the current housing shortage.

-“It will reduce the time taken to build a house to three weeks and cut construction cost by between 20 and 45 per cent,” said James Kanyora, a property developer based in Kasarani.
+“It will reduce the time taken to build a house to three weeks and cut construction costs by between 20 and 45 per cent,” said James Kanyora, a property developer based in Kasarani.

 Statistics show that the housing supply in the country is about 30,000 units a year against an annual demand of more than 150,000 units – leaving a deficit of 120,000 housing units.